 Fortunately, the majority of the residency training is based at our home institution.
 This allows our residents to work in a familiar environment and to participate in regularly scheduled didactic sessions.
 There are a handful of rotations that are based outside of O’Connor Hospital in order to supplement the training available at our host institution.
 First year residents do two months away (split up into 2 week blocks): 4 weeks of intense labor and delivery at Valley Medical Center, the local county hospital, and one month of inpatient pediatrics at Kaiser Santa Clara.
 Second year residents spend one month away doing outpatient gynecology and building their obstetrics experience by taking L&D call at Valley Medical Center.

-There are no other residency programs at O’Connor Hospital – it’s “unopposed.”
+There are no other residency programs at O’Connor Hospital – it is “unopposed.”
 Being an “unopposed “ program means our residents get exposure to the full scope of interesting clinical cases and procedures.
 There is no competition with other programs for certain patients or procedures.
-Similarly, at O’Connor Hospital you won’t be the low man on the totem pole while rotating onto another specialty’s team.
+Similarly, at O’Connor Hospital, our residents interact directly with our attending sub-specialists, while serving as the primary physician for patients.

 The O’Connor Family Medicine Center has used an EMR since 2007 when we went live with Misys EMR.
 All of the clinical documentation, messaging, and prescribing is done through the outpatient EMR - now eClinical Works.